awsdocs/amazon-ec2-user-guide/doc_source/ec2-fleet-configuration-strategies.md

 `diversified`
 The Spot Instances are distributed across all pools\.

+`capacityOptimized`
+The Spot Instances come from the pool with optimal capacity for the number of instances that are launching\.

 `InstancePoolsToUseCount`
 The Spot Instances are distributed across the number of Spot pools that you specify\.
 This parameter is valid only when used in combination with `lowestPrice`\.

 ### Maintaining Target Capacity<a name="ec2-fleet-maintain-fleet-capacity"></a>

 After Spot Instances are terminated due to a change in the Spot price or available capacity of a Spot Instance pool, an EC2 Fleet of type `maintain` launches replacement Spot Instances\.
 If the allocation strategy is `lowestPrice`, the fleet launches replacement instances in the pool where the Spot price is currently the lowest\.
+If the allocation strategy is `lowestPrice` in combination with `InstancePoolsToUseCount`, the fleet selects the Spot pools with the lowest price and launches Spot Instances across the number of Spot pools that you specify\.
+If the allocation strategy is `capacityOptimized`, the fleet launches replacement instances in the pool that has the most available Spot Instance capacity\.
 If the allocation strategy is `diversified`, the fleet distributes the replacement Spot Instances across the remaining pools\.
-If the allocation strategy is `lowestPrice` in combination with `InstancePoolsToUseCount`, the fleet selects the Spot pools with the lowest price and launches Spot Instances across the number of Spot pools that you specify\.

 ### Configuring EC2 Fleet for Cost Optimization<a name="ec2-fleet-strategy-cost-optimization"></a>

-To optimize the costs for your use of Spot Instances, specify the `lowestPrice` allocation strategy so that EC2 Fleet automatically deploys the cheapest combination of instance types and Availability Zones based on the current Spot price\.
+To optimize the costs for your use of Spot Instances, specify the `lowestPrice` allocation strategy so that EC2 Fleet automatically deploys the least expensive combination of instance types and Availability Zones based on the current Spot price\.

-For On\-Demand Instance target capacity, EC2 Fleet always selects the cheapest instance type based on the public On\-Demand price, while continuing to follow the allocation strategy \(either `lowestPrice` or `diversified`\) for Spot Instances\.
+For On\-Demand Instance target capacity, EC2 Fleet always selects the cheapest instance type based on the public On\-Demand price, while continuing to follow the allocation strategy \(either `lowestPrice`, `capacityOptimized`, or `diversified`\) for Spot Instances\.

 ### Configuring EC2 Fleet for Cost Optimization and Diversification<a name="ec2-fleet-strategy-cost-optimization-and-diversified"></a>

 To create a fleet of Spot Instances that is both cheap and diversified, use the `lowestPrice` allocation strategy in combination with `InstancePoolsToUseCount`\.
-EC2 Fleet automatically deploys the cheapest combination of instance types and Availability Zones based on the current Spot price across the number of Spot pools that you specify\.
+EC2 Fleet automatically deploys the least expensive combination of instance types and Availability Zones based on the current Spot price across the number of Spot pools that you specify\.
 This combination can be used to avoid the most expensive Spot Instances\.

+### Configuring EC2 Fleet for Capacity Optimization<a name="ec2-fleet-strategy-capacity-optimized"></a>

+With Spot Instances, pricing changes slowly over time based on long\-term trends in supply and demand, but capacity fluctuates in real time\.
+The `capacityOptimized` strategy automatically launches Spot Instances into the most available pools by looking at real\-time capacity data and predicting which are the most available\.
+This works well for workloads such as big data and analytics, image and media rendering, machine learning, and high performance computing that may have a higher cost of interruption associated with restarting work and checkpointing\.
+By offering the possibility of fewer interruptions, the `capacityOptimized` strategy can lower the overall cost of your workload\.

 ### Choosing the Appropriate Allocation Strategy<a name="ec2-fleet-allocation-use-cases"></a>